Post: What Is a Custom AI Workflow? HR Automation Defined for Make.com Users

 - AI inference step(s): One or more points where an AI model — a language model, a classification model, a vision model — applies judgment to data that rules cannot reliably categorize.

-The ratio of deterministic steps to AI steps in a well-designed HR workflow is typically 4:1 or higher.
+The ratio of deterministic steps to AI steps in a well-designed HR workflow is 4:1 or higher.
 AI is not the workflow.
 AI is one step inside the workflow.

 What a Custom AI Workflow Is Not